2 killed in crash on Route 40 in Redstone Township

 State police Belle Vernon were assisted on the scene by Republic, Grindstone, South Brownsville, North Brownsville and Smock fire departments, Fayette EMS, Brownsville EMS and the Fayette County Coroner’s Office, according to the Fayette County 911 supervisor.

-This was the second fatal crash to happen on Route 40 in Fayette County in two days.
+This was the second fatal crash on Route 40 in Fayette County in two days.
 Just before 8 a.m.
-Monday morning, 66-year-old Arnold Savage of Farmington was killed when his SUV crossed into the opposing lane of traffic on Route 40 in Henry Clay Township and hit a tractor trailer.
+Tuesday morning, 66-year-old Arnold Savage of Farmington was killed when his SUV crossed into the opposing lane of traffic on Route 40 in Henry Clay Township and hit a tractor trailer.

+The Fayette County Emergency Management Agency put out a post on Facebook reminding drivers of the Steer Clear Law, which requires drivers to move over or slow down when they encounter an emergency scene, traffic stop or disabled vehicle.
+Drivers should move to a lane away from the scene, if possible, or travel at a reduced speed.
+Drivers can be ticketed for violating the Steer Clear Law.

+Last week, Rostraver/West Newton Emergency Services Paramedic Supervisor Matthew Smelser was killed when he was hit by a commercial vehicle while he was treating a patient from an accident on Interstate 70.

 (0) comments